 If you file a defective product lawsuit claim against a large corporation or resource-tight defendant, product liability lawsuit funding can give you the resources you need to pursue the maximum amount of compensation without having to stress about finances.

 When a defective product causes you harm, you may suddenly find yourself saddled with exorbitant and ongoing medical expenses.
 Though your injury may prevent you from working, it does not stop your bills from piling up.
 Though your case has promise, and though you anticipate a sizeable settlement, your case can take months to years to settle.
 Understandably, you may not have the monetary means to support yourself, possibly a family and your legal battle.
 This is where defective product lawsuit financing can come in handy.

 If you qualify for lawsuit funding, you can recover as much as 15% to 20% of your anticipated settlement before the finalization of your case.
 You can use this money to pay down your medical debt, cover your costs of living and focus on getting your life back on track so that you can build a stronger case against the at-fault party.

 Unlike with traditional means of financing, your credit score is not a qualifying factor for lawsuit funding.
 Rather, lenders consider the value of your case, whether you retained legal representation and whether your defendant has adequate insurance coverage.
 You must also be at least 18 years of age.

 Lawsuit funding is non-recourse, meaning if you do not win your case, you do not have to repay what you borrowed.
 This makes it a risk-free way to obtain the cash you need until your case settles.

-If you feel as if you can benefit from product liability lawsuit funding, reach out to NY Legal Funding today.
+If you feel as if you can benefit from product liability lawsuit funding, reach out to Apex Legal Funding today.
 We offer free, no-obligation consultations.